Flight-Free-UK/flight_free_uk_website/source/posts/flightfree2020-podcast-episode-10-cycle-touring.html.markdown

 #### **Jo:**

 One thing that you can’t grasp when you travel by plane is distance.
 You get on a plane and a set amount of hours later you’re deposited in a new place.
 To appreciate how different it is and how far away from home it is, to be transported there in a box takes that away completely.

 The other thing about travelling by bike is that you have to be aware of the places that you travel through.
 You need to get supplies, you need to stop for a break.
 We’ve met people in Asia who've been flying from site to tourist site to tourist site and you miss out all the rest of the country – you don’t appreciate what else there is and what a country is really like.
 Although you only ever get a glimpse of what a country is like, even by bike, you can’t see it all, but what you do see is a really good cross section because you have to travel through places where people live rather than just places where people visit as a tourist.
 You feel connected because your wheels are on the ground for a start but also people come and talk to you, interact, rather than just zooming over or through.

-> "You feel connected because people come and talk to you, interact, rather than just zooming over or through."
+> "You feel connected because people come and talk to you.
+You interact rather than just zooming over or through."

 #### **Debs:**